Giro Blok Review

 After our testing concluded we thoroughly checked the Blok for damage or premature wear.
 Despite plenty of use skiing hot laps at the resort and being stuffed into a backpack for a number of backcountry ski runs, the Blok appears no worse for the wear.
 The lenses have zero scratches inside or out, and the face foam, strap, and vents all are in fine condition.
 The unique ventilation system looks to be somewhat more durable than the typical fragile open-cell foam that comes on most goggles.
 The strap, on the other hand, is a little thinner and flimsier feeling than most of the competition.
 That said, we see no reason why the Blok wouldn't last you for several seasons if cared for properly.

 The Blok has a little more of a classic and angular style than many of the models in our test selection.
 Goggles have had this general look for decades, and Giro has made a visually appealing goggle that fits well with or without a helmet in the Blok.
-It doesn't have the space-age or bug-like looks of some of the new super large or bulbous frameless competitors like the Dragon NFX, but it can certainly hold its own with a more subdued and understated style that can stand the test of time.
+It doesn't have the space-age or bug-like looks of some of the new super large or bulbous frameless competitors, but it can certainly hold its own with a more subdued and understated style that can stand the test of time.